aws-samples/amazon-s3-presigned-urls-aws-sam/README.md

 This takes several minutes to deploy.
 At the end of the deployment, note the output values, as you need these later.

+- The APIendpoint value is important - it looks like https://ab123345677.execute-api.us-west-2.amazonaws.com.
+- **The upload URL is your endpoint** with the /uploads route added - for example: https://ab123345677.execute-api.us-west-2.amazonaws.com/uploads.

 ### Testing with the frontend application

 The frontend code is saved in the `frontend` subdirectory.